 When you copy the direct link, you can send it to other domain users having Editor permission to the folder where the file is located.
-When they open such a direct link, they will see in the File Preview the blue Co-Edit button and upon clicking on it, will be able to join the co-editing session.
+When they open such a direct link, they will see in the File Preview the blue Co-Edit button and, upon clicking on it, will join the co-editing session.

 Limitations /Known issues:

-An option to start a co-editing session by double-clicking a file is not supported.
+- An option to start/join a co-editing session by double-clicking a Desktop App (Mac) file is not supported.

-Co-editing with Microsoft Office Desktop in Desktop App is not supported with Turbo connection.
+- Co-editing with Microsoft Office Desktop in Desktop App for Hybrid connected users is supported with Turbo 2.7.0 and above.

 - Microsoft Word™ (*.docx), Excel™ (*.xlsx,*.xlsm), and PowerPoint™ (*.pptx) - newer formats are supported.
 Older formats of Office documents, co-edit would not show, but you can "SAVE as" these documents in newer office formats to enable this.
 If you don't see the co-edit option with certain files, please double check list of supported extensions with each application.